ltucker284/Basic-Chain/README.md

 you must use the binaries in the `linux_bin` folder.
 To make sure the `linux_bin` is used, edit the `generate.sh` script in the `basic-network` folder accordingly.

+## Installing the Application (the chaincode)
+This must be done **before** booting up the blockchain network.

+After navigating to the `basic-chain/chaincode/newcc` directory, run `npm install` to install all of the application dependencies.

 ## Network commands